 Daddy had a power wheelchair.
 I started moving the chair to the front door because I knew that every second counted.
 By the time we got to the front door probably 15 or 20 minutes had elapsed not counting the time before they called me.
 I knew he was running out of time.
 I asked them to let me put him in our van and take him on to the hospital.
 They refused.
 I told them that they could drive that they didn't have to let me drive if they were worried about me driving.
 I told them I didn't even have to go with them if they would just take him to the hospital.
 Still they refused.

-We got to the ER and about 20 nurses met us at the door.
+We got to the ER and about 20 nurses and staff met us at the door.
 My dad's face was black.
 They escorted me to a small room and told me to wait.
 There I stood watching a doctor do paperwork and I asked him for directions to the restroom and I washed my face and went back to the little room.
-There the doctor had given me directions told me how hard he had worked to save my dad but that it was no use.
+There the very same doctor had given me directions told me how hard he had worked to save my dad but that it was no use.
 It was over.
+He had never even gone in the room with my dad.

 My dad died because a group of people refused to think for themselves and get him to the hospital.
 They were too worried about following rules and not getting sued.
 Now I have to live with the thought that possibly my actions contributed to his death.
 I do know that he died knowing that I tried to save him.
 I told him many times when I was caring for him that I might make mistakes but I would never intentionally do anything to hurt him - and I didn't.